stevenshan/MusicDownloader/README.md

 When developing this program, I used a few different APIs and libraries included for python.
 Once the album is typed in, it is first ran through Spotifys web API to find a list of all of the tracks on the requested album.
-To easily use the Spotify API, I used an avaliable python shell called Spotipy.
+To easily use the Spotify API, I used an avaliable python shell called Spotify.
 Then once I got the tracks, I used the search function in googles Youtube data API.
 This allowed for me to get Youtube video ids for each of the songs.
 After this was done I then used Youtube-dl library to download the mp3 files off of each of the videos.
 All of these downloads currently end up in a destination folder hierarchy of the artist,